ReceptivaDx™ – A Test for Inflammation and Endometriosis

 Struggling to bring a child into the world is challenging for many different reasons.
 It can feel like an even bigger emotional and financial burden when you’ve tried some of the most sophisticated fertility treatments, spent tens of thousands of dollars, and still have no baby and no answers as to why.

 For those who have experienced failed IVF cycles, unexplained infertility, and recurrent pregnancy loss, it may be helpful to look at ReceptivaDx.

 What is ReceptivaDx?

-ReceptivaDx is a first-of-its-kind diagnostic endometriosis test that detects inflammation of the uterine lining.
+ReceptivaDx is a first-of-its-kind test that detects inflammation of the uterine lining that is highly characteristic of endometriosis.
 The ReceptivaDx test is run on a collection/sample/biopsy of endometrial tissue from an endometrial biopsy scratch procedure.